glavoie/flo-x5-mqtt/README.md

-# flo-x5-client
+# flo-x5-mqtt
-Client library to access flo X5 EV charging station information from flo.ca.
+Client application to integrate flo X5 EV chargers to HomeAssistant.

+- Integrates with flo.ca to capture the data.
+- Published a device per charging station found through MQTT.